+- · Disciplinary suspension

+- · Suspension with pay

 - · Suspension without pay

-- · Expulsion
+- Expulsion

 - · Termination of employment

 - · Revocation of tenure

 - · Termination of contract (for contractors)

 The University may assign other sanctions as appropriate to the particular situation.
 Sanctions and corrective actions will be imposed in accordance with relevant policies and/or procedures and other requirements set forth in the applicable Staff Handbook, Faculty Handbook, Student Handbook, other policies or handbooks that may be developed over time, or contracts.
 In addition to imposing sanctions, the University may take steps to remediate the effects of a violation on the impacted parties and others.